davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 Locks are a perfectly valid way for threads to hand off ownership of shared memory.
 A thread tries to obtain ownership of the memory by grabbing a lock; once it has the lock, it can be certain nobody else is using the memory.
 When the thread is done, it hands off ownership by releasing the lock.
 At any given point in time, the memory either has one owner (the thread holding the lock) or no owner (when nobody has the lock).

 But hey, it's not just locks that can broker temporary ownership of memory.
-What about our toy queue?
+What about our queue?

 ```c++
 static toy_queue queue;